infeeeee/infeeeee.github.io/_posts/2022-04-22-dynamo-revit-and-included-python-versions.md

 title: Dynamo, Revit and included Python versions
 ---

-# Dynamo versions vs Revit versions
+# Dynamo, Revit and included Python versions

 Dynamo versions shipped with Revit, and the included Python versions: